- Favorite Vacations Spot

 I’ll be frank: the best kind of partner I could imagine is a chess-player nerd bookworm with a deep artistic perspective and who can pull out some crazy move without any reason, who likes talking and thinking deep and loves to travel.
 The best part of these traits is that they don’t even interact with each other, so a friend of mine once told me that what I’m looking for is actually not a partner, but a surrealist painting; after doing a bit of research, however, I discovered that surrealist paintings aren’t actually that much of a partner, as they always refuse to share the bills and you can’t really put up a good conversation with them.
 Also, in many countries it appears to be illegal to kiss a painting exposed in a museum, so I guess I’m stuck with humans as for this moment.

 If you think meeting sites never work and you can’t make up any good excuse to ”date” a random stranger on the net, well congratz!
-We are on the same car.
+We are in the same car.
 Sadly, given the statistics, it is more likely to french-kiss a male deer in the first day of lunar New Year than to meet an asexual peer, so here we are.
 Also, it took me a whole day to put up some ideas for a bio and it probably took you some time to read it as well, so I guess we both had our experiences with male deer on lunar New Year and we’re now looking for a bit more exotic adventure: asexuals.
-If you think we can match, even if it’s only for being friends, just send me a friendship request here or write me an e-mail to email@example.com
+If you think we can match, even if it’s only for being friends, just send me a friendship request here or write me an e-mail to firstname.lastname@example.org

 Also, please don’t go like ”Oh this guy hasn’t been active in years, would be weird to write him now”.
 I’m not gonna use this site frequently, except for an update from time to time, so I won’t be really active, but I’ll be glad to answer you nonetheless!